Traveling to new places is always an exciting experience, however, packing for travel is a different story.

 Like having extra underwear, it’s important to have some backup clothing so you don’t get stuck wearing the same outfit you wore to the airport.
 Also, flights can get a little chilly so it can be beneficial to pack a cozy sweater.

 Airports are filled with allergens and the air on planes is extremely dry.
-We suggest bringing a natural ingredient nasal inhaler on board to enhance your breathing or help you relax.
+We suggest bringing a natural ingredient nasal stick on board to enhance your breathing or help you relax.

 You won’t get anywhere without your wallet, ID, passport, and keys.
 Travel is almost impossible without these essentials, and you don’t want to return from your trip and get locked out of your home.